leormsbee/proj-portfolio/cw_002_site_install/cw_002_site_install.md

 Afterwards, copy the file you just created (index.php) to each of your other environments - dev-1, dev-2, stage-1, stage-2,

-### Install CG website using the GUI
+### Install the theme portfolio website using the GUI
 - Step 1: cd to your Vagrant box, and ensure it is still running:
   - `vagrant up`
 - Step 2: SSH into your vagrant machine:
   - `vagrant ssh`
-- Step 3: Create MySQL database named `dev1_cg` in vagrant environment:
+- Step 3: Create MySQL database named `dev1_themes` in vagrant environment:
-  - `mysql -uroot -proot -e 'create database dev1_cg;'`
+  - `mysql -uroot -proot -e 'create database dev1_themes;'`
-    - You have created a database named 'dev1_cg', by using your MySQL username and password of 'root'.
+    - You have created a database named 'dev1_themes', by using your MySQL username and password of 'root'.
 - Step 4: Exit vagrant's command line: `exit`
-- Step 5: Open the folder sites/dev-1/proj-cg
+- Step 5: Open the folder sites/dev-1/proj-themes
 - Step 6: Within that folder, copy the file sites/default/default.settings.php to sites/default/settings.php
-- Step 7: Visit: dev-1.academyvm.dev/proj-cg/install.php
+- Step 7: Visit: dev-1.academyvm.dev/proj-themes/install.php
   - Follow the installation instructions, with the following settings:
   - Choose the *Standard* profile
   - When prompted for the database information:
-    - Database name: dev1_cg
+    - Database name: dev1_themes
     - Database username: root
     - Database password: root
 - Step 8: Continue then complete the installation